+Stalking, defined as:

-Stalking is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to-
+Engaging in a course of conduct, on the basis of sex, directed at a specific person, that:

-- Fear for the person's safety or the safety of others; or - Suffer substantial emotional distress
+- would cause a reasonable person to fear for the person's safety, or

+- the safety of others; or

+- Suffer substantial emotional distress.

-For the purposes of this definition-
+For the purposes of this definition,

-- Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily require medical or other professional treatment or counseling.
+• course of conduct means two or more acts including, but not limited to,

+• acts in which the Respondent directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property.

+- Reasonable person means a reasonable person under similar circumstances - and with similar identities to the Complainant.

+• Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.